 among them was their great king, Massasoit, with some ninety men."

-The Pilgrim's first celebrated Harvest Festival in the New World, what we
+The Pilgrim's first celebrated Harvest Festival in the New World, what we call the First Thanksgiving. |

 This pilgrims didn't call this harvest festival, Thanksgiving, although they did pray, thanking God for their harvest.
 This was strictly a religious celebration.
 The first recorded Thanksgiving was held in 1623 after a much needed rainfall occurred and many prayers said for the needed rain.